h-livv/citehop/README.md

 1. **Point at a paper** — drop a PDF or enter a DOI, arXiv id, or title.
 Save a **named seed** if you want a short folder name (`qc4hep` is the built-in example).
 2. **Fetch the 1-hop neighborhood** — live scholarly APIs only (arXiv, Crossref, Semantic Scholar, OpenAlex, Unpaywall).
 Pause and resume; nothing is lost.
 Ingested counts are shown next to provider-reported totals; completeness is not enforced.
 3. **Keep what is actually open** — metadata for every paper; full text and PDF when an OA copy exists.
 No paywall scraping.
 4. **Load a model you already have** — Ollama or FreeToken weights on this box.
 Unload when you are done so VRAM is free.
-Citehop will not download a model for you and has no cloud LLM API.
+CiteHop will not download a model for you and has no cloud LLM API.
 5. **Define what “a claim” means** — a project is one corpus + one schema.
 Types and fields are yours (results, comparisons, limitations, gaps, or anything else).
 Templates are only starters.
 6. **Extract, then read** — dual-pass extraction (two samples of the same model), review in the app, jump to the quote in the paper.
 Quotes must appear in stored text (no prefix fallback).
 Each claim is also a JSON file under the project folder.
 7. **Export** — `citehop.claims.v1` JSON, optionally filtered to `human_confirmed`, then an optional markdown evidence table.